lugu/qiloop/doc/refactor.md

           get both a ServerObject and a ProxyObject: registering a ServerObject shall return an ObjectReference.

     - clarify the various Proxy and Object definitions and concepts
     - flatten package hirarchy for a simpler public API
     - unique qiloop command (scan, proxy, stub, info)
-    - clean-up (stage 1, multiple sessions/client/proxy)
     - standalone server (log and directory)
-    - compatible with lugu/audit package
-    - reconsilliation: can pass local objects as parameter

 ### Experience writing qitop

-1. Difficult to get an object from a ServiceInfo
-        => implement decorator

 2. Too many packages: do not know where to search.
 TermUI is already a